sethteo/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `MeetingListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2324S2-CS2103-F08-1/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2324S2-CS2103-F08-1/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java)

+The `UI` component,

+* executes user commands using the `Logic` component.
+* keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
+* depends on some classes in the `Model` component, as it displays `Person`, `Meeting`, objects residing in the `Model`.
+* uses the façade pattern to provide a unified interface to the other components.
+* uses the observer pattern to listen for changes in the `Model` and update the UI accordingly.

 ### Logic component